nathanlct/youtube-sort-subscriptions/README.md

 ## Local installation

 Download and uncompress (or clone) this GitHub repository to your computer.
-Then head over to [chrome://extensions](chrome://extensions) and enable Developer Mode by clicking the toggle switch next to Developer mode in the top-right corner.
+Then head over to [chrome://extensions](chrome://extensions) (or click Extensions > Manage Extensions) and enable Developer Mode by clicking the toggle switch next to Developer mode in the top-right corner.
 Finally, click the Load unpacked button in the top-left corner and select the downloaded extension directory.
-The extension is now active.
+The extension is now installed and active!